-- travel by automobile, bus, train or airplane from the Trustee's place of residence to any meeting of the Board within jurisdiction boundaries or expenses related to traveling to a meeting outside the jurisdiction; - ii. meals when a meeting or activity takes place during or over meal hours and a meal is not provided as part of the activity; - iii. other allowable expenses shall include parking and communications expenses incurred in relation to attending meetings or on Board business and other incidental expenses incurred when living away from one's home; - iv. use of private accommodation is encouraged.
-When staying in private accommodation a flat rate (with prior approval of the Board Chair) may be claimed in lieu of a hotel; - v. where travel arrangements, accommodations or meals have been arranged by administration with a view to maximizing efficiency and minimizing expenses, Trustees shall avail themselves of these arrangements unless other arrangements are authorized by Board motion.
+- i. travel by automobile (see Policy 7- Appendix A), bus, train or airplane from the Trustee's place of residence to any meeting of the Board within jurisdiction boundaries or expenses related to traveling to a meeting outside the jurisdiction; - ii. meals (see Policy 7 Appendix A) when a meeting or activity takes place during or over meal hours and a meal is not provided as part of the activity; - iii. other allowable expenses shall include parking and communications expenses incurred in relation to attending meetings or on Board business and other incidental expenses incurred when living away from one's home; - iv. use of private accommodation is encouraged.
+When staying in private accommodation a flat rate (see Policy 7 Appendix A) may be claimed in lieu of a hotel; - v. where travel arrangements, accommodations or meals have been arranged by administration with a view to maximizing efficiency and minimizing expenses, Trustees shall avail themselves of these arrangements unless other arrangements are authorized by Board motion.